gsantopaolo/gsantopaolo.github.io/_posts/2025/2025-07-12-Attention-Is-All-You-Need-A-Hands‑On-Guide-for-Gen-AI-Engineers.md

 ![The Transformer – model architecture](/content/2025/07/transformer-architecture.png){: width="500" height="300" }
 _The Transformer – model architecture, source: [Attention Is All You Need](https://arxiv.org/html/1706.03762v7)_

->  💡 Imagine Chef Marina in her kitchen, she must remember each recipe step from appetizers to dessert, but if her memory of the soup’s seasoning fades by dinnertime, the final course suffers from “vanishing gradients,” the same issue that plagues traditional RNNs when learning long‑range dependencies
+>💡Imagine Chef Marina in her kitchen, she must remember each recipe step from appetizers to dessert, but if her memory of the soup’s seasoning fades by dinnertime, the final course suffers from “vanishing gradients,” the same issue that plagues traditional RNNs when learning long‑range dependencies
 <br/>